absmach/magistrala-docs/docs/dev-guide/getting-started.md

 make run args=-d
 ```

-Once the services are running, open [http://localhost:3000](http://localhost:3000) in your browser.
+Once the services are running, open [http://localhost:3000](http://localhost:3000) in your browser to view the UI.
 This is the Magistrala web-based platform, where you can manage clients, channels, messages, and view system activity in real time.

 > This runs Magistrala with the UI using prebuilt Docker images.